 - Files must be labeled with the numbers 01, 02, 03, etc. at the start of each title

-- Files must be directly readable, requiring no extraction from another format, and cued to start
+- Files must be directly readable, requiring no extraction from another format

 - List of support material should be printed and submitted with application